-India in the wake of significant broad basing of bilateral cooperation in almost all spheres including trade is poised to mark a strong entry in the Russian market and to build its position as a competitive exporter in the long run.
+India in the wake of sharing strategic partnership with Russia, changing dynamics of Russia's international trade with the west and envisioning a significant broad basing of bilateral cooperation in almost all spheres including trade is poised to mark a strong entry in the Russian market and to build its position as a competitive exporter in the long run.

 In this context, PHD research Bureau of PHD Chamber has undertaken a study "Druzba Dosti: India's Trade Opportunities with Russia" which pertains to identify several trade opportunities for India in Russian market.
-The study includes a comprehensive analysis of India's bilateral trade with Russia vis-à-vis Russia's bilateral trade with USA and EU to explore India's scope for expansion of trade with Russia.
+The study includes a comprehensive analysis of India's bilateral trade with Russia vis-à-vis Russia's bilateral trade with USA and EU which will help Indian businesses to explore and enhance their level of exports in Russia in coming times.

-I commend and appreciate the tireless efforts of PHD Research Bureau led by Dr. S P Sharma, Chief Economist, Ms. Rashmi Taneja, Senior Research Officer, Ms. Pallavi Mehta, Research Associate and Ms. Apurva Munjal, Research Assistant, PHD Chamber for producing this momentous study of great analytical value and practical consequence which will help the Indian exporters to steer their exports in Russian market, going forward.
+At this backdrop, I commend and appreciate the tireless efforts of PHD Research Bureau led by Dr. S P Sharma, Chief Economist, Ms. Rashmi Taneja, Senior Research Officer, Ms. Pallavi Mehta, Research Assistant and Ms. Apurva Munjal, Research Assistant, PHD Chamber for producing this momentous study of great analytical value and practical consequence which will help the Indian exporters to steer their exports in Russian market, going forward.